frogsfrogs/frogsfrogs.github.io/booking-info.md

 <br>
 - Once to twice a month, I will email out to my mailing list when my books open.
 At that time a link to a tattoo booking form will appear on this website.
 Some time later I will put the link in my instagram bio link as well.
 - I only book tattoos through the booking form.
 Please do not email or DM with booking requests.
 - New flash posted here when books open.
-I will keep both this page & instagram flash highlight updated with availability.
-If I have last minute openings or cancellations come up, I will post on instagram story.
+I will keep both this page updated with availability.
+If I have last minute openings or cancellations come up, I will post on my instagram story.
 - [You can join my mailing list at this link](o)
 - My tattoo work can be viewed [here](https://instagram.com/molymoli_) on instagram.
 <br>